billie66/billie66.github.com/resume.md

 ### Hunting jobs

-Recently I mainly focus on web development and want to take on this kind of job.
+Recently I mainly focus on web development and want to do this kind of job.
 This field is full of amazing and interesting stuff.
-If you get a good idea, you can easily share it with the public.
+If you get a good idea, then you can easily share it with the public.

 [oss]:http://en.wikipedia.org/wiki/Open_source
 [labview]:http://en.wikipedia.org/wiki/Labview